g-otn/GameServerEC2Discord/README.md

 6. Run `terraform apply` after a while the instance and the game server should be running and accessible

 > [!NOTE]
 > For extra security, SSH-ing and ICMP pinging the instances are only accepted from IPv4 where the Terraform config was applied (e.g your computer).
-This means once your IPv4 changes, you must run `terraform apply` again to update the security groups rules or else you won't be able to ping / SSH.
+This means once your IPv4 changes, you must run `terraform apply` again to update the security groups rules, or do it manually.
+Otherwise you won't be able to ping / SSH.

 </details>